KAMC: History

 KAMC first began broadcasting in the fall of 1968 as KSEL-TV.
 Originally an independent station, KSEL soon began broadcasting some ABC programming which was previously split between CBS affiliate KLBK and NBC affiliate KCBD (channel 11).
 After a few months of sharing secondary affiliations with the local CBS and NBC affiliates, KSEL became the primary and exclusive ABC affiliate for the Lubbock market in the fall of 1969.
 While KSEL was the fourth television station to launch in Lubbock in 16 years (including PBS outlet KTXT-TV (now KTTZ-TV channel 5), it took the market 17 years for all three major commercial television networks to gain full-time affiliations.

-A few years later (1975 after sale of sister stations KSEL (AM) (now KJTV-AM) and KSEL-FM (now KLBB-FM) channel 28 changed its call letters to KMCC, then later (1979) to the current KAMC.
-From 1979 to 1986, KAMC applied the former KMCC call sign to a satellite station on channel 12 in Clovis, New Mexico that is currently operating as KVIH-TV, now a satellite of Amarillo ABC affiliate KVII-TV.
-KMCC is now the callsign for an unrelated station in Laughlin, Nevada.

-KSEL-TV entered as a competitor to established KLBK (as noted above, a full-time CBS and part-time ABC affiliate) and NBC affiliate KCBD, and recent sign-on (and, with regards to signal, weaker) channel 34, KKBC-TV (later KMXN-TV).
+KSEL-TV entered as a competitor to the established KLBK and KCBD, and recent sign-on (and, with regards to signal, weaker) channel 34, KKBC-TV (later KMXN-TV).
 KKBC operated from 1967 to 1973.
 A new channel 34, KJAA, signed on in 1981; it is now Fox affiliate KJTV-TV.

-KSEL drew resources from sister stations KSEL-AM (now KJTV), 950 AM, and KSEL-FM (now KLBB-FM), 93.7 FM.
+KSEL drew resources from sister stations KSEL (950 AM, now KTTU) and KSEL-FM (93.7, now KLBB-FM).
 The stations had unified sales staffs (spots were sold on both radio and TV by one sales force, which often voiced spots or appeared in commercials or as on camera talent, i.e., Bill Maddox was sales manager and late news anchor).
-All stations were owned by R.B.
-Mac McAlister, his son Bill, and the department heads at the stations (A.C.
-Ace Wimberly, Bill Maddox, Lew Dee, Bill Baker, etc.), with its future call signs being both in honor of the McAlister family.
+All stations were owned by R. B. "Mac" McAlister, his son Bill, and the department heads at the stations (A. C. "Ace" Wimberly, Bill Maddox, Lew Dee, Bill Baker, etc.), with its future call signs being both in honor of the McAlister family.